 Why?
 I’ve no idea.
 We also have to provide detailed accounts of why/if we have any gaps in our insurance history.

 If your dossier is accepted, you will sent a ‘contrat d’assurance’ to sign and return to them.

 Driving in Lyon is HOSTILE.
 Some of the worst I’ve encountered in the world.
-Even Tunisian and Italian driving was better!!
+Even Tunisian, Bulgarian and Italian driving were better.

-Do not expect them to indicate; if they do it tends to mean they’ll just pull out.
+Do not expect drivers to indicate; if they do it tends to mean they’ll just pull out.
 Safe stopping distance doesn’t exist and tail-gating is really common.
-When approaching a roundabout, just because a car is in the left hand lane doesn’t mean it’s actually turning left.
+When approaching a roundabout, just because a car is in the left-hand lane doesn’t mean it’s actually turning left.
 It could go right and carve you up.
 If a car is indicating right, it could go left.

 I’m not even going to start on reversing lol.